apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ```
 - When you ` $ kubectl exec -it pod-multicontainer -- bash ` you are going to connect to first container (default one), for example here it is simple-webapp.
 If you want to connect to other container you need to ` $ kubectl exec -it pod-multicontainer -c alpine-container -- bash `

+### InitContainer PODs
+- Initcontainers are on-time tasksk that run and complete before the app containers are started.
+The app container starts when all the InitContainers are successfully done.
+- They are executed one by one sequentially, order is important
+- If any

 video 9 --> 2:47
 slide 8